 The upper village has experienced significant pressure for residential development in recent years, something that has been less prevalent in the Lower Village.
 The bulk of new development has occurred in the area to the north of the Upper Village at Dangan and Narrabaun North.
 One-off rural housing has spread extensively, almost unchecked in the past decade, along the two main roads that extend north from the Upper Village, to form extensive ribbon development.
-The heart of the Upper Village, while it still retains an intimate character with a traditional narrow streetscape winding towards the village junction, has suffered because of the unsustainable spread of ribbon development that has caused the village boundary to lose definition and has increased traffic levels on the narrow winding roads.
+The heart of the Upper Village, while it still retains an intimate character with a traditional narrow streetscape winding towards the village junction, has suffered because of the unsustainable spread of ribbon development that has caused the village boundary to lose definition.
 More recently, the upper village has come under pressure for more suburban forms of residential development, evidenced by a number of planning applications for schemes ranging from 20 - 60 units.
 There has been a shift from a village to a more urban, or suburban character in Upper Kilmacow as a result of the recent construction of the large scale residential development known as Chapelgate.